ipspace/netlab/docs/caveats.md

 * Only supported on top of *Containerlab*
 * Supports SR Linux release 24.7.1 or later (due to YANG model changes)
 * Requires `nokia.srlinux` Ansible Galaxy collection (minimum version 0.5.0).
 Use **ansible-galaxy collection install nokia.srlinux** command to install it.
-* MPLS and LDP are only supported on 7250 IXR (clab.type in ['ixr6','ixr6e','ixr10','ixr10e'])
+* MPLS and LDP are only supported on 7250 IXR (clab.type in ['ixr6','ixr6e','ixr10','ixr10e']).
+You need a license to run these containers.
 * Nokia SR Linux needs an EVPN control plane to enable VXLAN functionality.
 VXLAN ingress replication lists are built from EVPN Route Type 3 updates.
 * Inter-VRF route leaking is supported only in combination with BGP EVPN
-* SR Linux does not support multi-topology IS-IS.
 * SR Linux does not support configurable propagation of extended BGP communities.

 (caveats-sros)=